willswats/yelp-camp/README.md

 Create a ```.env``` file in the yelp-camp directory.

-Register a Cloudinary account and add your cloudinary cloud name, cloudinary key, and cloudinary secret under these keys:
+Register a Cloudinary account and add your cloudinary cloud name, cloudinary key, and cloudinary secret to the ```.env``` file under these keys:

 ```txt
 CLOUDINARY_CLOUD_NAME=